slacy/minimongo/README.rst

   Pymongo_.
 This means as features are added to Pymongo_, they will be automatically accessible via Minimongo.

+* **Easy Index creation & management.**

+  Indices for a given collection can be specified at declaration time.
+This results in automatic calls to pymongo_'s ensure_index() function at the time your program starts up.
+Therefore, all the proper indices for your collections are always in place.

 * **Easily extensible.**

   Minimongo-derived objects can be easily extended to add new functionality.